-Verdict / In addition to being water-resistant and durable, the Eton FRX5 is the best crank radio because it has the best hand crank, the best reception and the loudest speaker.
+Verdict / The Eton FRX5-BT is the best crank radio because it’s durable and has the most efficient hand crank, clearest reception and loudest speaker.

 The Eton FRX series of crank radios is endorsed by the American Red Cross, which means it's loaded with features to help you in an emergency.
-In addition to the dynamo hand crank, you can power it with an AC adapter, USB port, batteries or the sun.
-It also comes with seven NOAA weather stations and SAME alerts, which provide specific alerts to your county.
-It has the loudest speaker and the best reception available.
-Whether you're camping high in the Rocky Mountains or you live in Tornado Alley, it's an invaluable tool for emergency scenarios.
-For these reasons, the Eton FRX5 earned the Top Ten Reviews Gold Award for best crank radio.
+In addition to using the dynamo hand crank, you can power it with an AC adapter, USB port, batteries or the sun.
+It also comes with seven NOAA weather stations and SAME alerts, which are notifications specific to your county.
+In our tests, we found it has the loudest speaker and the best reception available.
+Whether you're camping high in the Rocky Mountains or you live in Tornado Alley, it's an invaluable tool for emergencies.
+For these reasons, the Eton FRX5-BT earns the Top Ten Reviews Gold Award for best crank radio.

 - Charge Time